Give us a call now for an immediate match with a local pro.

 When hiring an HVAC company, choose one with technicians that have the proper training, licenses, and experience.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 There are no state-level licensing requirements for HVAC contractors in Kansas.
 However, your city or municipality may enforce its own local certification or licensing requirements.
 You should verify that your company meets all necessary standards and that it has an active Kansas business license.
-Checking reviews on Yelp, Google Reviews, the Better Business Bureau (BBB), and similar sites can aid your decision as well.
+Checking reviews on Yelp, Google Reviews, the Better Business Bureau (BBB), and similar sites can assist your decision as well.
 Choose a company with stellar reviews and reports of positive customer experiences.

 Make sure you understand the details of any project before it begins.
 For HVAC repairs, have your provider list which parts need replacement and why.
 Confirm that your technician will clean and test the entire system after the repair to ensure that everything works.
 When replacing your HVAC, request that the installation company describe the new estimated installation time, energy efficiency, model, features, and brand.
 Before signing a contract, ask about the process your provider will use to properly size the new system for your home and how much it will cost.

-Get a written quote before HVAC work starts.
-A comprehensive quote includes both labor and material costs.
-Make sure you understand and agree to all terms before signing the contract.
+Always get estimates for HVAC service in writing before committing to a provider.
+A comprehensive quote should cover both labor and materials.
+Make sure you agree to all terms before signing a contract.

-Normally, it's a good idea to have your HVAC system inspected in the spring and fall, as these times tend to be less busy.
-This also helps make sure your system is prepared for the summer and winter, when it probably sees the most use.
+Usually, it's a good idea to schedule inspections in the spring and fall, as these times tend to be less busy.
+This also helps get your system ready for the summer and winter, when it typically sees the most use.

-For a 2,000-square-foot home, you should look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).